domenicweber/lrthw_exercises/chapter_4/Readme.md

 See ex4.rb

+####UPDATE
 > Make sure you know what = is called (equals) and that it's making names for things.

 = means everyone sucks at programming the same...at least in my class?

+The way I've now programmed my self to read is is = means "X equals Y" and == means "X is equal to Y" knowing the first is a statement of fact and the latter is a conditional statement meaning it may or may not be the case.

 >Try running ruby from the Terminal as a calculator like you did before